 Matukad Island

 I had my brief Survivor moment when the boatmen left me alone at Matukad Beach during lunchtime.
 The chance that the boatmen might not come back certainly entered my mind but I wasn’t alarmed … I wouldn’t mind being left in such a beautiful place.
 I had a lot of downtime in Matukad Island (too much actually!).
-I used up the chance to take as much photos as I could and explore every photo-op I could think of.
+I used up the chance to take as many photos as I could and explore every photo-op I could think of.

 Approaching Matukad Island